hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

 Views
 ^^^^^

-When you create a new view or track an existing view in Postgres, Hasura GraphQL engine automatically generates the following for it:
+When you track a view in Postgres, Hasura GraphQL engine automatically generates the following for it:

 - A GraphQL type definition for the view